 - World religions

-Awareness raising abut global issues in non-formal learning
+Awareness raising about global issues in non-formal learning

-- Religion and human rights in a national and international perspective
+- Religion and human rights from a national and international perspective

 - Equal treatment and non-discrimination – it concerns us all

 The Danish Institute for Human Rights is publicly funded.

 The Danish folk high schools (højskole), university extensions, evening schools and continuation schools all receive public funding and may offer non-formal and informal learning activities concerning global issues.
 Climate change, sustainable living and projects/cooperation with developing countries are among the topics taught.
 The organisations and institutions arrange the content, teaching methods and target group themselves.

 Furthermore, several organisations receive public funding for non-formal learning activities relevant to global issues, especially sustainable living, consumption and green living.